ry-une/ry-une/README.md

 Pharmacy Graduate <br>
 in: SNHU, PFU
 <br/>
-- 🔭 My role doesn't involve coding, so this is merely for clout.
+-  My role doesn't involve coding, so this is merely for scripts or side projects.

 - 🔭 I’m currently pursuing my degree in Cybersecurity